eugene-mindset/Seekr/README.md

 ## Front End (ReactJS)

 1. Open a new terminal and head to /app/seeker
-2. Enter the command `npm start` (might need to run `npm install` to get all the packages if it doesnt work)
+2. Enter the command `npm install` to get the correct node modules and packages needed to run the front end.
+3. Enter the command `npm install --save google-maps-react` to add the google maps api dependency
+4. Enter the command `npm start`

 ## API Server (Flask)